[Linux] I want to delete all files on the server at once using the find command!

 2. Check the files to be deleted

-This time, we will specify
+This time,-newermtwe'll specify

-including the specified date and time So, if you want to delete files updated after 2024/12/5, you must specify 2024/12/6
+Therefore, if you want to delete files updated after 2024/12/5, 2024/12/6 you must specify

-You can confirm that the files updated between 2024/12/6 and 2024/12/9 (file_6 to file_9) have been found
+files updated between 2024/12/6 and 12/9 (file_6 to file_9) have been found.

 [root@localhost ~]# find /var/log/test_log -type f -newermt 'Dec 6 2024' | xargs -p ls /var/log/test_log/file_6 /var/log/test_log/file_7 /var/log/test_log/file_8 /var/log/test_log/file_9?...y /var/log/test_log/file_6 /var/log/test_log/file_7 /var/log/test_log/file_8 /var/log/test_log/file_9